tvitcom/infohits/README.md

-# Info about hit counts with the HandlerSocker Library with PHP
+# Info about hit counts with the HandlerSocket Library with PHP

 HandlerSocker library provides an API for communicating with the HandlerSocket plugin for MySQL compatible databases(MySQL, MariaDB, Percona).
 [Using MySQL as a NoSQL - A story for exceeding 750,000 qps on a commodity server](http://yoshinorimatsunobu.blogspot.com/2010/10/using-mysql-as-nosql-story-for.html).